oroinc/documentation/user/back-office/system/configuration/system/general-setup/global-email.rst

 Configure a System Mailbox
 --------------------------

-System mailbox allows people who do not have access to the company mailbox addresses write to the company.
+System mailbox allows people who do not have access to the company mailbox addresses to write to the company.

 You can create several system mailboxes.
 For example, this can be a mailbox for support requests, business proposals, or order requests.

-You can define and modify the list of Oro users who have access to each of these mailboxes, automatically turn letters into cases or leads, and set-up auto-responses.
+You can define and modify the list of Oro users who have access to each of these mailboxes, automatically turn letters into cases or leads, and set up auto-responses.

 You can create a system mailbox on two levels, globally and :ref:`per organization <admin-configuration-system-mailboxes-organization>`.